npickens/htx/README.md

 ```

 **IMPORTANT NOTE:** Curly braces should always be used, even for single-line loops, `if` statements, and
-function definitions.
-Control statements are directly inserted into the compiled JavaScript code, but live
+arrow function expressions.
+Control statements are directly inserted into the compiled JavaScript code, but
-alongside compiler-generated statements.
-The latter may not do what they are supposed to if curly braces are
+live alongside compiler-generated statements.
+The latter may not do what they are supposed to if curly
-omitted.
+braces are omitted.
 See the [Compiler](#compiler) section for more detail.

 ### Output